Tyropitakia are Greek cheese pies. I've changed them up a little by using sesame and a chilli infused honey.

 Instructions

-- Preheat your oven to 180 deg C and line a baking tray with baking paper.
+- Before starting this recipe, preheat the oven to 180°C (350°F), grease, and line a baking sheet with parchment paper.

-- Take one sheet of fillo, lay it out width wise on a clean bench, brush with melted butter and layer another sheet of fillo on top.
-Proceed until you have a stack of 4 fillo sheets all brushed with butter.
-Cut out 5 vertical strips form the pastry (each should measure approximately 8cms)
+- Place one sheet of phyllo on a clean bench with the longer edge facing you, brush with melted butter, and layer another sheet on top.
+Proceed until you have a stack of 3 phyllo sheets brushed with butter.15 sheets fillo pastry, 250 g butter

 Notes